RedCore161/scoreCore/README.md

 # Scoring-Tool
 Welcome to the **Scoring-Tool** repository!
 This README will guide you through the setup and usage of the project.
 Follow these steps to get your development environment up and running smoothly.

 This project is a fully-dockerized tool to score images by different users for scientific purpose.
 It's a [redcore](https://github.com/RedCore161/redcore "redcore")-derivative.

-It connects:
+### Capabilities
+* Creating projects and uploading Images to Score
+* Configure how many scores are needed for each image
+* Mark images as useless (if they are not suitable)
+* Check some metrics like fleiss-kapa to see if your scorers agree

+### Specs
 * Backend: Django using rest_framework
 * Frontend: React
-* Database: Postgres
+* Database: Postgres:16
 * Reverse-Proxy: Nginx

 ## Getting Started